nandoflorestan/horus/README.rst

 It is important that you analyze the characteristics of your web application and decide whether you need a ``username`` field for users to log in with. horus provides 2 modes of operation:

-- **email + username**: The user chooses a username when registering and later she can log in by providing either the username or the email address.
+- **email + username:** The user chooses a username when registering and later she can log in by providing either the username or the email address.
 Therefore, usernames may NOT contain the @ character. **This mode is the default.** It is expressed by the configuration setting ``horus.handle = usermail``
-- **email only**: There is no *username* field and users only provide their email address.
+- **email only:** There is no ``username`` field and users only provide their email address.
 You enable this mode by:
     - Making your User model subclass NoUsernameMixin instead of UsernameMixin;
     - Adding this configuration setting: ``horus.handle = email``, which will make horus default to schemas that contain email fields instead of username fields.